Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Cardinals stats and trends

-- The Cardinals covered the spread in their only game when favored by 10 points or more.
+- This season, the Cardinals won ATS in their only game as a favorite of 10.5 points or more.

-- Arizona's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Arizona's games this year have hit the over on four of nine set point totals (44.4%).

-- In games that Arizona totals more than 293.1 yards, the team is 7-2 against the spread and 8-1 overall.
+- Arizona is 7-2 against the spread and 8-1 overall when the team piles up more than 293.1 yards.

-- The Cardinals have turned the ball over nine times this season, one fewer than the Panthers have forced (10).
+- This year, the Cardinals have nine turnovers, one fewer than the Panthers have takeaways (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Panthers.